Sam Longson: Post-Clough era

 Longson was appointed an Officer of the Order of the British Empire in the 1977 New Year Honours, by which time he was also Derby's club president.
-Longson was due to retire as chairman in summer that year.
+He was due to retire as chairman in summer that year.
 At the start of 1977 relations between the chairman and a faction of the board that wanted the return of Clough were acrimonious.
 Longson stormed out of a board meeting on 21 February and announced his resignation, proceeding around the ground, bidding farewell to staff.
 He actually resigned as chairman on 24 February following a long board meeting that reporters speculated was a power struggle between Longson and George Hardy.
 Longson left partway through the meeting and would be replaced as chairman by Hardy.
+Longson remained a director and was awarded the position of honorary club president for life.
+He resigned from the Derby County board on 6 May 1980.
+He died in Buxton on 17 January 1989, after a few years of illness.
+Longson's funeral was held on 20 January at the Townend Methodist Church in Chapel-en-le-Frith.
+Derby County players, clad in their training tracksuits, formed a guard of honour and the cortege was led by a Sam Longson Limited tractor unit; Mackay and Ward were among the attendees.

-Longson remained a director and club president.
-Longson resigned from the Derby County board on 6 May 1980.
-He died in Buxton on 17 January 1989.
-He was portrayed by Jim Broadbent in the 2009 film The Damned United, a fictional account of Clough's departure from Derby and his brief stint as manager of Leeds United.
+Longson was portrayed by Jim Broadbent in the 2009 film The Damned United, a fictional account of Clough's departure from Derby and his brief stint as manager of Leeds United.
 Longson wrote an autobiography in his later years, though refused to publish it as he did not want to offend Derby County or the family of Clough.
 The book was edited and published as Sam's Story by his son-in-law Robert Mulholland in 2014.